AMReX-Microelectronics/AMReX-Microelectronics.github.io/Docs/README.md

 git clone https://github.com/AMReX-Microelectronics/AMReX-Microelectronics.github.io.git
 cd AMReX-Microelectronics.github.io/Docs
 ```
-Edit and push the .rst files in ./source.
-This will also update the https://amrex-microelectronics.github.io website.

-### Locally compiling documentation

 Install the Python requirements for compiling the documentation:
 ```
 python3 -m pip install -r requirements.txt
 ```

+Edit any .rst files in ./source/ to update the documentation.
 Then

 ```
 make clean
 make html
 ```
 You can then open the file `build/html/index.html` with a standard web browser (e.g. Firefox), in order to visualize the results on your local computer.

+Commit/push the changes.
+This will also update the https://amrex-microelectronics.github.io website.